 Bolt and Wave Painting

 Paint a canvas with bold lightning bolts and soft waves.
 It’s an abstract take that makes a striking visual impact.
+This edgy design is a perfect baddie painting idea to add to your room.

 Interactive Wave Streamers